Student kitchens

 Ganache (my version anyway) doesn’t use icing sugar, so it’s super smooth, doesn’t form a crackly outer skin, and is like a soft, melt-in-your mouth chocolate shell for the cake.

-All you need to do is throw 150g dark chocolate in a small saucepan with about 100ml or so of cream (don’t be a whimp by using the low fat stuff), and heat on medium until the chocolate BEGINS to melt.
+All you need to do is throw 150g (or 200g for a thick layer) dark chocolate in a small saucepan with about 100ml (or 200ml for a thick layer) or so of whipping cream (don’t be a whimp by using the low fat stuff), and heat on medium until the chocolate BEGINS to melt.
 Then turn your heat to low (very low), and mix with a wooden spoon.
 Keep blending (they look like they won’t combine, but they will) until you get a smooth, glossy, chocolatey sauce.
 Turn off heat, and pour (and scrape with a spatula) the icing onto the center of the cake.
 Spread outwards until large dribbles of icing cascade down the sides.
 You can stop here, but if you want it all covered in icing, twirl your spatula around the cake to spread the icing along all sides of the cake, leaving no cake showing.
 Then smooth the top of your cake, preferably moving your spatula in a spiral.
 Top with nuts (crush em by putting them in the chocolate wrappers and banging them with a rolling pin.
 This will make the cake prettier because you’ll get a variety of sizes for your nut chunks, as compared to store bought chopped nuts) – I used macadamias, roasted hazelnuts, and walnuts – only a small handful though.

 absolutely gorgeous! and i love the tia maria adaptation! lovely!